-- If an engine fault is present the vehicle will start and then shut down 10 seconds later. - The park lamps will turn on and remain on during Remote Start mode.

-- For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode. - The engine can be started two consecutive times with the RKE transmitter.
-However, the ignition switch must be cycled to the ON position before you can repeat the start sequence for a third cycle.
+- If an engine fault is present the vehicle will start and then shut down 10 seconds later. - The park lamps will turn on and remain on during Remote Start mode. - For security, power window and power sunroof operation (if equipped) are disabled when the vehicle is in the Remote Start mode. - The engine can be started two consecutive times with the RKE transmitter.
+However, the ignition must be cycled by pushing the START/STOP button twice (or the ignition switch must be cycled to the ON position) before you can repeat the start sequence for a third cycle.